 As Jesus walked the perimeter of the Sea of Galilee, He was welcomed into homes for meals and healings, for dialogue and teaching moments.
 Our monthly meetings find us invited to share a meal in the home of a Theresian, to dialogue and to participate in the program as learners and interactive listeners.
 This is an opportunity to experience community.
 Sometimes it is right here among us that ministry is most effective.
 Between meetings, many of us are committed to various ministries.
 Some groups choose to do ministry as a community, happily diverse in the chosen expression of compassion.

-The Theresian Litany of Solidarity (located in the back of this booklet) was written to help each of us individually and all of us in community to focus on the realities of so many women in the world.
+The Theresian Litany of Solidarity was written to help each of us individually and all of us in community to focus on the realities of so many women in the world.
 Do we embrace their situations?
 Do we pray for societal changes to address these issues?
 Do we pay attention to the reports of such real things as domestic abuse, human trafficking, and women denied the opportunity for an education?
 We may not be the instruments to bring about an end to such abuses.
 However, we can stand with and walk with them by increasing our awareness and our prayerful inclusion of them.
-As Women in Support of Women … Reaching Out with Gospel Values, are we not called to embrace the process?
+As Women in Support of Women… Reaching Out with Gospel Values, are we not called to embrace the process?

 What examples of Jesus’ ministry inspire you?
 Stories, parables, surprises in His chosen action?